A Unit Set is the group of subjects which together make up an approved major sequence or specialisation.

 Some courses allow more than one major sequence and it depends on your course rules as to how many you can do and whether you can use a unit towards more than one major.
 Always best to speak to your Faculty Course Adviser to discuss the rules for your course and your options.

-A Specialisation is a group of related units, which are usually a further study within a particular area or field of study.
+A Specialisation is a group of related units (a unit set), which are usually a further study within a particular area or field of study.
 These too are listed in the University Handbook under the relevant courses in which they are offered.
 A successfully completed specialisation may be listed on your academic transcript.

-To add a 'unit set', also known as a major sequence or specialisation or to withdraw from a 'unit set', go to StudentConnect and click 'Enrol in Unit/Course'.
+To add, modify or withdraw a 'unit set', also know as a major sequence, minor sequence or specialisation, go to StudentConnect and click 'Enrol in Unit/Course'.
 Follow the steps through to step 3a where you will be able to access your unit set(s).